SaiEashwarKS/Generic_RedBlackTree/README.txt

             - returns true if the iterator_ is not nullptr
         - const T& operator*() :
             - overload dereferencing
-            - returns the data pointed by iterator_
+            - returns the data pointed to by iterator_
         - operator==(const Iterator& rhs) : bool
             - return true if both the iterators point to the same node
         - operator!=(const Iterator& rhs) : bool